noopurP/NBAY6170_project/README.md

 We began with feature engineering to expose the information belied in our dataset.
 We generated two different datasets and ran a clustering algorithm - K-Means on both of them Independently.

-A. All the features we intuitively thought would be informative in the dataset for finding Zipcodes (zip_df Pandas dataframe):
+A. All the features we intuitively thought would be informative in the dataset for clustering Zipcodes (zip_df Pandas dataframe):

     1. Zipcode - Descriptive feature representing every Zipcode.
 This is categorical in nature and not used in KMeans, only used for understanding.
     2. Borough - Descriptive feature representing the Borough.
 This is again categorical and not used in KMeans, only used for understanding.